redhat-performance/quads/README.md

 ```

 ### Extending the __Schedule__ of Existing Cloud with Differing Active Schedules

+**NOTE** You should use the `quads-cli --extend-cloud` commands for QUADS versions `1.1.4` or current `master` branch.

+For older versions of QUADS you can follow the below set of commands for more complicated extensions below.

 When in heavy usage some machines primary, active schedule may differ from one another, e.g. 0 versus 1, versus 2, etc.  Because schedules operate on a per-host basis sometimes the same schedule used within a cloud may differ in schedule number.
 Here's how you modify them across the board for the current active schedule if the ID differs.